nii236/armory/readme.md

 ![](./armory_flow.png)

 The idea is to enable blockchain-based games to have a more sustainable economy by having true value backing the game token via the global yield pool.
+We also have the ability to incentivise users by controlling the game points income rate based on different things like total balance, time held, time of year.

 The user:

 - Deposits their funds into the game wallet.
-- Receives game token income for their deposited collateral.
+- Receives game points income for their deposited collateral.
 - Withdraws their original collateral at any time (with a ~5 day wait).
-- Spends the game token in-game to increase their competitive advantage.
+- Spends the game points in-game to increase their competitive advantage.
-- Burns the game token to claim from the global yield pool.
+- Burns the game points to claim from the global yield pool.